 Italy: The Villa le Balze in Fiesole

-Medieval Studies students are particularly well prepared to apply for the programs at Georgetown's beautiful Villa near Florence, since they will already have had a Medieval Studies foundation course [MVST 201 "Age of Dante" or MVST 202 "Book of Good Love"] and since a number of Medieval Studies faculty have strong connections with the Villa.
+Medieval Studies students are particularly well prepared to apply for the programs at Georgetown's beautiful Villa near Florence, since they will already have had a Medieval Studies foundation course, and since a number of Medieval Studies faculty have strong connections with the Villa.
 The Villa itself is set on a hill town looking down upon Florence's famous architectural monuments.
 For more details, and for photographs of the Villa, which was donated to Georgetown by the Marquesa Margaret Rockefeller de Larrain, click here for the Villa le Balze programs.